mkunz7/phonewhisper/README.md

 | Windows Chrome      | 10         | Listen and Broadcast |
 | M1 Macbook Air Chrome     | 15         | Listen and Broadcast |

+Generally speaking if you have a device < 10 years old it should be fine

 # Bandwidth Usage
 iftop registers the wlan1 interface using 2mb for 5 devices during a voice broadcast, extrapolating 50 should only use 100mbps